newretirement/fpe-api/datatypes.md

 #### RetirementSavingsRpt

+Reports the current year's projected contributions (and associatged annual limits) to tax-advantaged retirement savings.
+Within the [Forecast](#forecast), this object is reported separately for the Primary and Spouse (see `retirementSavingsPrimary` and `retirementSavingsSpouse`).

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |
 | `currYearEndEmployeeContrib` | int | The projected sum of contributions to tax-advantaged accounts (includes [ILC's](terms.md#income-linked-contribution-ilc) and direct [transfers](terms.md#transfer)). |